 Master’s alumni will find their analytical and design skills refined and their engineering and environmental knowledge cultivated, allowing them to make a competitive stand in their industry’s employment market.
 Environmental engineer, environmental analyst, and structural engineer are typical job titles attained by those with master’s degrees.
 Environmental engineers improve and find creative solutions to environmental problems utilizing their scientific knowledge of soil, water, and other elements.
 They do so through their designs, testing, and management of environmental programs.

-The U.S. Bureau of Labor Statistics (BLS) stated in 2010 that the average environmental engineer ‘s income was $83,340.
+The U.S. Bureau of Labor Statistics (BLS) stated that the average environmental engineer ‘s income was $83,340.
 According to the same source, environmental engineer employment prospects are better than most in the future; demand for environmental engineers is expected to rise by 22% through 2020.
 And considering that a bachelor’s degree is the requirement for entry-level jobs, those with their master’s and experience may find themselves in higher paying, higher ranking jobs.

 Environmental analysts, in contrast, study and analyze the environment to understand the impact human activities are having on it.
 When problems become apparent, analysts then develop action plans or policy changes to limit that impact.
 There are various types of environmental analysts, such as air, land, and water specialists.
 Indeed.com states that environmental analysts net about $62,000.